 Elephant Hawk Moth Distribution, Habitat, and Ecology

-Furthermore, in most of its native range, the adults appear from May to July.
-Additionally, it quite often appears in urban settings in the evening, often feeding in parks and even home gardens.
+In most portions of its native range, the adults appear from May to July.
+The marvel of Nature also quite often appears in urban settings in the evening.
+There, it’s frequently observed feeding in parks and even home gardens.
+It’s therefore proven to be adaptable.

-Also, the caterpillars live from July to September, at which time when these usually pupate.
+The caterpillars further live from July to September, at which time when these usually pupate.
 The remarkable arthropod will also sometimes produce two broods in a year.
-This provides it a distinct advantage over some species.
+This provides the invertebrate a distinct advantage over many related species.

-Finally the adult moth primarily feeds at night in the wild, yet modifies that in urban areas.
-But, like many types of moth, it has preferred food sources.
+The adult Elephant Hawk Moth primarily feeds at night in the wild.
+It modifies that in urban areas, however.
+Like many types of moth, though, it has preferred food sources.
 Thus, it often takes nectar from garden plants like honeysuckle and petunias.

 Check out our other articles on 7 Bizarre and Unusual Birds, 7 Truly Astounding Geological Wonders, Wonderful Wild Cats of the World, 9 Bewildering African Plants